reiver/article-20250227/README.md

 I think the Bluesky team are trying to do the right thing.
 And, I don't have anything bad to say about any of them.

-But I wanted to answer the question ("_is Bluesky actually decentralized?_") accurately.
+But, I wanted to answer the question ("_is Bluesky actually decentralized?_") accurately.
 So, not yet, but I am hopeful for the future.

 ## DeSo